 Whiplash Testing and Evaluation in Rear Impacts

 In real-world accidents, distortions of the cervical spine or so-called whiplash injuries following a rear impact are among the most expensive injuries for the insurance industry.
 About 75 % of all injury costs of the insurers are caused by whiplash injuries in highly-motorized countries.
 About 80 % of all injuries in a rear impact are whiplash-injuries.
-This is why this type of injury ? even though it is neither very serious nor lethal ? has reached a high priority in the endeavors to develop test procedures and assessment criteria which help in designing constructive measures in the car in order to avoid this type of injury.
+This is why this type of injury - even though it is neither very serious nor lethal - has reached a high priority in the endeavors to develop test procedures and assessment criteria which help in designing constructive measures in the car in order to avoid this type of injury.
 As an introduction, this seminar refers to the different accident data for whiplash injuries, which offer many realizations but no consistent pattern with regard to the biomechanical injury mechanisms.
-However, some organizations ? mainly from the field of consumer information and insurance institutes ? are working on the development of test procedures and assessment criteria.
+However, some organizations - mainly from the field of consumer information and insurance institutes - are working on the development of test procedures and assessment criteria.
 The most active ones are Thatcham (UK) and IIHS (USA) which are united in the group IIWPG (International Insurance Whiplash Prevention Group), SNRA and Folksam (Sweden) and the German ADAC.
 In 2008 Euro NCAP has introduced a whiplash test procedure as part of its rating system.
-In 2014 an additional assessment for the rear seats was added.
+In 2014 an additional static assessment for the rear seats was added.
+In 2020 Euro NCAP introduced a new Whiplash assessment on front seats.
+Where concepts and methods from the future legal requirement the Global Technical Regulation No. 7 Phase II (Head Restraints) can be recognised.
 The Euro NCAP assessment will be explained in detail in the seminar.
 Furthermore, the EEVC working group 20 is active as a consulting authority concerning whiplash injuries for the legislation in Europe.
-The new Global Technical Regulation No. 7 (Head Restraints) is unsatisfactory from the European point of view.
+The Global Technical Regulation No. 7 Phase I (Head Restraints, short GTR 7) is unsatisfactory from the European point of view.
 Therefore the United Nations work on a second phase of this regulation.
+The content of the GTR 7 Phase II gives the legal base for the future HR development requirements.
 The focus of this work is on improving the BioRID dummy and on the definition of so called Seat Performance Criteria.
 All discussions about the assessment of whiplash injuries within the framework of consumer information have in common, that the protection effect in a rear-end impact needs to be examined in an isolated vehicle seat by means of a sled test using a generic acceleration pulse.
-It turns out to be problematic, however, that presently there is no traumato-mechanical explanation of the phenomenon ?whiplash injury? and that all the currently discussed dummy-criteria with the respective limit values follow a so-called ?black-box approach?.
+It turns out to be problematic, however, that presently there is no traumato-mechanical explanation of the phenomenon ?whiplash injury? and that all the currently discussed dummy criteria with the respective limit values follow a so-called ?black-box approach?.
 Experts try to correlate the measured dummy criteria with the findings from accident data and to thus derive limit values.
 In this context the available dummy-technology with the different measuring devices and criteria, as well as the proposed limit values are going to be presented.
 In the last part of the seminar different seat design concepts (energy-absorbing, respectively geometry-improving), sub-divided into active and passive systems will be introduced, and their advantages and disadvantages will be discussed.